dexen/stargazing/excuse-me/tasks.md

 ### Can you hear me now
 - program that takes any number of command line arguments
 - execs "git add" with the arguments

+### What happened
+- program that aborts on error or exception

+### What in the...?
+- program that crashes with `SIGSEGV` (Segmentation Violation, aka memory protection error)